Edward James Olmos: Personal life

 From 1979 to 1987, Olmos lived in West New York, New Jersey.
 In 1971, he married Kaija Keel, the daughter of actor Howard Keel.
 They had two children, Bodie and Mico, before divorcing in 1992.
 Olmos has four adopted children: Daniela, Michael, Brandon, and Tamiko.
 He married actress Lorraine Bracco in 1994.
 She filed for divorce in January 2002 after five years of separation.
 Olmos had a long-term relationship with actress Lymari Nadal.
 They married in 2002, and separated in 2013.

 In 1993, Olmos was awarded an honorary Doctor of Humane Letters (L.H.D.) degree from Whittier College.

 In 1996, he was awarded an honorary Doctorate of Fine Arts from California State University, Fresno.
 In 2007, after a seven-year process, he obtained Mexican nationality.
 Asteroid 5608 Olmos is named in his honor.

 In 2022, Olmos was diagnosed with throat cancer and immediately went into chemotherapy for treatment.
 By the end of the year, the cancer went into remission.
 This was not made public until May 2023.

 Sexual assault accusations

-In 1992, a teenage girl accused Olmos of twice touching her in a sexual manner while they watched TV and flirted together.
+In 1992, a 14 year-old girl accused Olmos of twice touching her in a sexual manner while they watched TV and flirted.
+Olmos admitted watching movies with the 14 year-girl alone in his bedroom, but denied having ever touched her, except on occasions when he said he might have put “suntan lotion” on her “back.”
 Olmos paid the family a cash settlement of $150,000 in response to the allegations, but denied that they were true.
-He claimed that the settlement was in fact meant to protect his son, Bodie Olmos, not him.
+He claimed that the settlement was "meant" to protect his son, Bodie Olmos, not him, due to his son having a relationship with the girl at the time.

 In 1997, a woman accused Olmos of sexually assaulting her in a South Carolina hotel room.